 - Invitation to work with CBI’s incubation network in which a class of students who can help implement the business plan during the spring semester.
 The winners will receive support in the areas of marketing and sales, website development, technology, accounting, human resources, management and will gain access to investors and creditors.

 - Scholarships to attend a 12-week course designed to help entrepreneurs launch and grow their businesses.

 - Up to four one-hour coaching sessions with experts in the business community on such topics as accounting, legal, marketing, insurance, information technology, and project management.

 - Current or former CCBC students with at least 15 credit hours successfully completed in any discipline within the last five years.

 - An alumnus of CCBC who has graduated with a credit degree or credit certificate.

-- A non-credit graduate of any of the certificate or apprenticeship programs offered by CCBC.
+- A non-credit graduate of any program/certificate or apprenticeship program offered by CCBC.

 - A student in the final year of a non-credit apprenticeship program offered by CCBC.

 The judges will review and judge each business plan.Learn more about how the event is judged »